Tanya703/Cybersecurity---Pen-Testing-Live-Targets-/README.md

 ## Notes

-Describe any challenges encountered while doing the work
+Describe any challenges encountered while doing the work.
+It took me some time to go over SQL injection topic again to understand and complete one of the challenges